-During the three months ended June 30, 2024, no director or officer of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408 of Regulation S-K.
+During On August 19, 2024, Alex Shootman, our Chief Executive Officer, adopted a trading plan intended to satisfy the three months ended June 30, 2024 affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act.
+Subject to certain conditions, the trading plan provides for the sale of up to 450,000 shares of our common stock through March 5, 2026, no director or officer for a duration of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408 of Regulation S-K. 564 days.